Sorry, you need to enable JavaScript to visit this website.

 1. The Ministry of Culture of the Slovak Republic (hereinafter MK SR)contributes to better access of young people to culture through several systematic support-measures:

-Some of the supported projects aimed at youth are:
+Some of the projects supported in 2025 aimed at youth are:

 c) Free entry to cultural institutions also for marginalized groups (including youth, families with children and others)